jamesathey/FastAndroidCamera/README.md

 	int numBytes = (parameters.PreviewSize.Width * parameters.PreviewSize.Height * ImageFormat.GetBitsPerPixel(parameters.PreviewFormat)) / 8;
 	for (uint i = 0; i < NUM_PREVIEW_BUFFERS; ++i)
 	{
+		using (FastJavaByteArray buffer = new FastJavaByteArray(numBytes))
+		{
 			// allocate new Java byte arrays for Android to use for preview frames camera.AddCallbackBuffer(new FastJavaByteArray(numBytes));
+		}
+		// The using block automatically calls Dispose() on the buffer, which is safe
+		// because it does not automaticaly destroy the Java byte array.
+It only releases
+		// our JNI reference to that array; the Android Camera (in Java land) still
+		// has its own reference to the array.
 	}

 	// non-marshaling version of the preview callback